TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 As she fell down the tree, the Ogre beast kneeled to the ground.
 Breathing and bleeding, it fiercely glared at Josee.

 But the flames would not be stoked.

 Flame engulfed Josee's body, arising once more.
 She opened her eyes, and slowly picked her sword.
 Her eyes, glaring with blight menace.

 "...
 We are not over", And she wickedly smiled.

 Upon seeing his felled enemy arise once more, the ogre beast instinctively took a step back.

-Josee rushed him forward.
+Josee rushed forward.
 Her hands, learning from experience, tightly gripped the sword.
 The beast roared, bearing its terrible fangs.
 But Josee remained unfazed.

 The ogre beast slammed its arms towards her, but she swiftly dodged to her left, before thrusting her blade, digging deep into the ogre beasts' terrible eye.